NatGr/Master_Thesis/pytorch-prunes/README.md

 ```
 4. repeat 3 and 4 and then perform 3 one final time.

+### Densenets now by default use the implemtation of "Memory-Efficient Implementation of DenseNets" (Pleiss et al. 2017)
+this can be disabled by setting the flag "fast_train" in both train.py and prune.py in which case training will be faster at the cost of more memory consumption

+### new flags:
+    1. --list_channels in train.py: pickle file containing the number of channels to use for every layer in the network (python list)
+        this is to be used with the bottle argument
+       --channels_factor in train.py: float by which to multiply the number of channels,
+       i.e. list_channels == [1,1,1] and channels_factor == 2 is the same as list_channels == [2,2,2] and channels_factor == 1

 The following is their original README file
 ----